wp-plugins/scormi/readme.txt

 == Frequently Asked Questions ==
 = For whom is this plugin intended ? =
-For WordPress blogs with at least 100 visitors per day and one year of data history.
+For WordPress blogs with at least 100 visitors per day and one year of Google Analytics data history.

 = Can Scormi see my Google credentials? =
 No. You sign into Google using their OAuth 2 secure login and Google Analytics gives you an access token for Scormi to use.